Raffaello/br-archive/README.md

 The Default extension for the archive format is `.BRa`

-Wildcard expansion rely on the shell;  see “Wildcard Expansions” below.
+Wildcard expansion rely on the shell or runtime;  see [Wildcard Expansions](#wildcard-expansions) below.

 This lays the foundation for encoding, decoding, and self-extracting archives.